 Definitely going back!

 All in all I can definitely recommend everything about the Secret Surf School.
-The hostel, the staff, the vibe, the surf lessons, Valeria and Franco, the whole package 🙂 Also the island of Tenerife itself is really great with lots to explore!
+The hostel, the staff, the vibe, the surf lessons, Valeria and Franco, the whole package 🙂 Also you won’t have to be bored on the island of Tenerife itself.
+Apart from surfing, there’s tons of things to do in Tenerife!
 You have the Teide Volcano, cute villages such as Orotava, amazing beaches with rock formations as Los Gigantes and much more!

 Tenerife was definitely one of these places where you actually feel sad when you leave after a week.
 But hey, only a 3 hour flight away 🙂 See you soon guys!